donsgipsy/mispisit/README.md

 # mispisit
-homework and practical tasks for this subject
+homework and practical tasks for this subject called Methods and Tools for Designing Information Systems and Technologies